-- Busted a few myths
+- Busted a few myths on termite prevention

 - Whether DIY installations vs. hiring a pro is worth it (short-term and long-term)

-Under the current circumstances, it honestly feels like that inspection was so normal and so long ago… even though it was less than a year!
+Given how much life has changed, it honestly feels like that inspection was so normal and so long ago… even though it was less than a year!

 I knew to expect a follow-up visit from American Pest Control sometime this spring.
-The follow-up would be much quicker than the initial visit… mainly to check the bait stations around the house, shed, etc. and see if there were any visible signs of termite activity.
+The follow-up would be much quicker than the initial visit… mainly to check the Sentricon bait stations around the house, shed, etc. and see if there were any visible signs of termite activity.
 If the stations were eaten past a certain point, they would know if the bait needed to be replaced and the extent of the treatment.
 It was a result that I, of course, was happy to find out was ALL clear!

 I imagine the reality of that inspection was pretty ho-hum considering we got the all-clear.
 But, it turns out that it was also for the best because in doing so, I got everything squared away before things got crazy!

 Fast forward to this week: I wound up checking out one of the bait stations myself just a few days ago (mainly out of curiosity).
 One of the mental notes I made when we got the Sentricon system installed is that they have to remain visible at ground level for when they need inspection again.
-Whenever we do new landscaping work, we were advised to simply pop them out of the ground, put them aside, and give APC a call.
+Whenever we do new landscaping work, we were advised to simply pop them out of the ground, put them aside, and give an APC service center a call.
 They will return when we’re done with the area to re-install to ensure they’re measured out and marked as before; so we’re basically not moving them ourselves, just putting them aside to allow the pros to do it later (mainly so the tiller doesn’t catch and eat them up!).

 I haven’t fully revealed our new outdoor projects on the blog yet (soon!), but we are working on some HUGE changes to the back yard right now, so I had to go looking for the little green circles in the ground and pluck them out before the tiller did its thing.